dublr/dublr/OmniTokenAPI.md

 * The [Checks-Effects-Interactions pattern](https://blog.openzeppelin.com/reentrancy-after-istanbul/) is used everywhere in OmniToken to prevent reentrancy attacks.
   * e.g. all state (e.g. allowances and balances) is finalized before calling external contracts via the ERC777/ERC1363/ERC4524 notification APIs, in order to follow the Checks-Effects-Interactions pattern.
 * Strong reentrancy protection is implemented via function modifiers (`stateUpdater` for functions that modify core account state, and `extCaller` for functions that call other contracts; a `stateUpdater` cannot be called deeper in the call stack than an `extCaller`).
-* The OmniToken API is extensively unit-tested and carefully internally audited.
-(It is the user's responsibility to perform their own 3rd party security audit if necessary to validate that OmniToken is bug-free and vulnerability-free.)
-* Extensive parameter validity checks are implemented for all external functions.
-* All APIs can be individually enabled or disabled by the contract owner/deployer, in case a security problem is discovered with one of the APIs.
-* Several classes of vulnerability are prevented by using a recent version of Solidity (`^0.8.14`) to compile OmniToken:
+* Several classes of vulnerability are prevented by using a recent version of Solidity to compile OmniToken:
   * Short address attacks are prevented by utilizing [Solidity >= 0.5.0](https://github.com/ethereum/solidity/pull/4224).
   * Overflow and underflow attacks are prevented by utilizing the default checked arithmetic support of [Solidity >= 0.8.0](https://blog.soliditylang.org/2020/12/16/solidity-v0.8.0-release-announcement/).
   * The fallback function is disabled (by not being defined in OmniToken), to block any [phantom function call](https://media.dedaub.com/phantom-functions-and-the-billion-dollar-no-op-c56f062ae49f) vulnerabilities from being triggered in callers, by using [Solidity >= 0.6.0](https://betterprogramming.pub/solidity-0-6-x-features-fallback-and-receive-functions-69895e3ffe).
 Also the `receive` and `fallback` payable functions are not defined by OmniToken, to prevent triggering phantom function call issues in other contracts.
 * Several APIs that are safer than ERC20 are implemented in OmniToken: ERC777, ERC1363 and ERC4524.
 * The OmniToken and Dublr API is copiously documented using NatSpec, so that all functions, function parameters, events, and event parameters are explained in EtherScan and in the source code.
 This will reduce confusion about how to properly and safely call the API.
+* The OmniToken code is extensively unit-tested and 3rd-party-audited.
+* Extensive parameter validity checks are implemented for all external functions.
+* All APIs can be individually enabled or disabled by the contract owner/deployer, in case a security problem is discovered with one of the APIs.

 ### Additional APIs